jackmassimiEdu/cs1666_organization/teams/Roguelike.md

 Level/floor is generated grid-based
 Our procedural generation implementation will be mostly based on the level layout.
 Room generation will be random in some aspects and also part of the procedural generation .
 Levels will be 8x8, but not every room is filled.
-Rooms will be 9x15 tiles
+Rooms will be 9x15 tiles (16x16px, 1x1 internal representation)
 Implementation Plan: (possible algorithms)
 Recursive DFS/Prim’s with modifiers.
 Potentially using a modified maze algorithm for the level.